 Learning from the Best in the World

-You might have physical or mental limitation that won’t allow you to become one of the best, but you can pretty much get descent/good at just about anything you put your mind to.
+You might have a physical or mental limitation that won’t allow you to become one of the best, but you can pretty much get decent/good at just about anything you put your mind to.

 There is no excuse to be bad at something you want to be good at.